 Collapse Intermediate Certification Authorities.

 Figure 12 shows the Connection Server’s SSL certificate installed as part of the auto-enrollment policy.

 On the Details tab, click Edit Properties…, as shown in Figure 13.

-Doing this step prevents the Connect Server installation from creating a self-signed certificate with “vdm” for the friendly name.
+This step prevents the Connect Server installation from creating a self-signed certificate with “vdm” for the friendly name.

-If the self-signed certificate is created, then you have to remove the “vdm” friendly name from it, give it to the CA-signed certificate, restart the Connection Server service, and relaunch the Horizon Management Console.
+If the self-signed certificate is created, you have to remove the “vdm” friendly name from it, give it to the CA-signed certificate, restart the Connection Server service, and relaunch the Horizon Management Console.

 Figure 15 shows the Friendly Name vdm.

 Exit and save the mmc console.
 The console is needed after the Connection Server installation finishes.